aninda-codaemon/soumitro-pages/CONTRIBUTING.md

 # How to contribute to SOT_PAGES
 1. Clone the repo.
-2. We use the `Feature-branch` approach.
+2. We use the `Feature-branch` Gitflow.
 3. When you're going to create a variant page, create a branch like `Variant-Descriptive-Name`.

 # Considerations